- Canvas Art and best place to Buy Canvas Prints

-Used to make canvas - and may still be found today - many industrial canvases are made using cotton.
-Keeping the purchase price of canvas cheap, cotton also stretches, meaning that the art is not as prone to cracking and damage.
-The cotton is stitched with a plain weave, which increases its strength and artists can pick canvas based on how closely the cotton is woven.
+Many industrial canvases are made using cotton.
+Keeping the purchase price cheap, cotton also stretches, meaning that the art is not as prone to cracking and damage.
+The cotton is stitched with a plain weave, which increases its strength, and artists can pick material based on how closely the cotton is woven.
 The canvas is then wrapped around wooden stretchers, and ready for paint with gesso.
 The gesso layer makes sure that oil paint will not come directly in contact with the canvas, which would lead to decay.
 Through the Renaissance, artists went to great lengths to make sure their preparatory layers hide the texture of the canvas.
 While pre-prepared canvases could be bought, some artists prefer to perform the treatment themselves, as it provides greater flexibility about how much of the canvas weave reveals.
 Many artists enjoy integrating this feel in their artwork.

 The Growth of Photo Canvas Prints

 As printing technology has continued to grow, it is no wonder that A growing number of artists are turning toward digitally printing their artwork.
 Fine art printing, has enabled photographers to present their work with unprecedented color and quality.
 Since the 1990s, photographers also have been producing canvas art prints, presenting their photos in precisely the identical fashion as master painters.